IBM/knative101/workshop/exercise-6/README.md

 	```
 6. You should see the first 20 Fibonacci numbers!

 7. If we left this application alone for some time, it would scale itself back down to 0, and terminate the pods that were created.
 Run `kubectl get pods --watch` and wait until you see the application scale itself back down to 0.
 When the application is no longer in use, you should eventually see the pods move from the `Running` to the `Terminating` state.
+Note: To exit the watch, use `ctrl + c`.

 	Expected Output:
 	```